cloudmesh-deprecated/mooc/doc/source/introduction.rst

 ======================================================================

-FutureGrid is a project led by Indiana University and funded by the National Science Foundation (NSF) to develop a high-performance grid test bed that lets scientists collaboratively develop and test innovative approaches to parallel, grid, and cloud computing.
+FutureGrid is a project led by Indiana University and funded by the National Science Foundation (NSF) to develop a cloud, grid, and high-performance test bed that lets scientists collaboratively develop and test innovative approaches to parallel, grid, and cloud computing.
 The ultimate goal is to build a system that helps researchers identify